bsoelch/ForWhile/README.md

 `{` and `}` can be used to define subroutines, when the execution hits a `{` it pushes the current instruction pointer on the value-stack and jumps to the matching `}`.

 When the execution hits a `?` it jumps to the address given by the value on top of the stack, and executes the code until it reaches a `}`, then it jumps back to the address after the `?`.

+Each call increases the recursion depth by one, returning from a procedure decreases it.
+If the maximum recursion depth (3 by default) is reached `?` will not jump to the given address but simply continue execution at the current position.

 Examples: